-Orchard Hospital was built in 1949 as Biggs-Gridley Memorial Hospital following a pledge drive throughout the Biggs, Gridley and Richvale areas of Butte County, and Live Oak in Sutter County, to provide closer-to-home health care for the region.
-Construction started even before the City Council approved annexation of the site into the city, which was needed to extend city water lines to the new health care center.
+Orchard Hospital was built in 1949 as Biggs-Gridley Memorial Hospital following a pledge drive throughout the Biggs, Gridley, and Richvale areas of Butte County, and Live Oak in Sutter County, to provide closer-to-home health care for the region.
+Construction started even before the City Council approved the annexation of the site into the city, which was needed to extend city water lines to the new health care center.

 Though a $17,000 federal grant was used to help buy hospital equipment, a combination of local subscribers raised most of the money to build the nonprofit facility.
-By 1949, the communities of Biggs, Gridley, Live Oak and Richvale had contributed $700,000 for the 30-bed hospital.
+By 1949, the communities of Biggs, Gridley, Live Oak, and Richvale had contributed $700,000 for the 30-bed hospital.

 Our Hospital currently has 24 General Acute Care beds.
 It operates the Medical Specialty located at 284 Spruce Street in Gridley, The Medical Specialty Center Oroville 2445 Oro Dam Blvd., Suite 8 in Oroville, and Hovlid Community Care Center (Skilled Nursing Facility) 246 Spruce Street in Gridley, which has 82 beds.
 We changed the name of the Hospital to Orchard Hospital in 2013.